 “Teach me Your way, O Lord; I will walk in Your truth; Unite my heart to fear Your name.”
 Psalm 86:11

 5 Tips to Help You Understand God’s Word

 There are a few tips that can help you understand the scriptures as you study them.

 1. Look for the Original Meaning

 There is one original meaning that the author had in mind as they were writing the book.
 This is the interpretation we are looking for.
 Sometimes, the meaning is clear.
 Other times it is not.
 When it’s not, don’t try to force an interpretation just for the sake of understanding.

-In order to interpret scripture correctly, you need to have a basic understanding of the context in which it was written.
+In order to interpret scripture correctly, you need to know how to understand the bible in it’s context.
 Is your interpretation of a particular passage consistent with the theme of the book in which it’s found?
 Also, is it consistent with the full counsel of God’s Word?
 If it seems to contradict another passage of scripture in the Bible, that should be a signal to study further.

 Let’s look at some practical ways you can interpret the bible for yourself.
 My favorite study tool is Blue Letter Bible, which can be used online or in their app.
-This tool can be used for word studies and looking up cross-references.
-Check out the video below where I show you how to use this tool.
+This tool can be used to for word studies and looking up cross-references.

 Do Word Studies